FR | EN

 The diversity of forests according to the number of tree species in Europe in 2015 is illustrated in the graph below.

-Despite an improvement in tree species diversity, one-third of forests are composed of a single tree species.
-Furthermore, around 5% of tree species continue to be under threatened status.
+Despite a recent stability in tree species diversity, one-third of forests are composed of a single tree species.
+Furthermore, 5% of tree species continue to be threatened.

 More than half of the growing stock volume — total volume of living trees — in 2020 is composed of spruce or pine.